October 19, 2020

 By Eileen Denne, CAE, APR

 Looking for ways to ensure that your voice is heard at the leadership table?
 Alisha T. DeTroye, MMS, PA-C, DFAAPA, shares her tips.
 DeTroye is director of PA Services at Wake Forest Baptist Health and president-elect of North Carolina Academy of PAs.
-She recently spoke to participants at the 2019 Leadership and Advocacy Summit in March.

 PA leadership is a journey